zyteo/LighTide/readme.md

 27 Aug 2023 - Check and adjusted on cors in vercel.json

 28 Aug 2023 - Read up on cors for vercel and attempting to fix cors issue.
+Seems like all along it was fine, I was running in circles. cURL is able to bypass CORS.
+Tested on localhost and couldn't access backend.
 ```

 ### Problem-Solving Strategy